 CSE Institute Co-Founders, Director, Shea M. Rhodes and Faculty Advisor, Professor Michelle Madden Dempsey, are jointly responsible for the CSE Institute and supervising its student externs.

-During its pre-launch and initial-launch phases, the CSE Institute concentrated on the following projects:
+The CSE Institute concentrates on the following projects:

 - Gather information regarding the way in which cases of commercial sexual exploitation are identified and processed in the Pennsylvania criminal justice and social service systems, to identify which organizations are applying best practices in these cases.

-- Draft and publish a white paper reporting on the state of CSE in Pennsylvania.
+- Draft and publish an annual report on the state of CSE in Pennsylvania.